glennsantos/Book-Notes/The Great Mental Models.md

 ----

-## First Principles Thinking
+## 🧱 First Principles Thinking

-* a tool to help clarify complicated problems by separating the underlying ideas or facts from any assumptions based on them
+First principles thinking helps clarify complicated problems by separating the underlying ideas or facts from any assumptions based on them.
 * Reasoning from first principles allows us to step outside of history and conventional wisdom and see what is possible.

-### Techniques for establishing first principles

-**Socratic questioning**
-> a disciplined questioning process, used to establish truths, reveal underlying assumptions, and separate knowledge from ignorance.
+* The real power of first principles thinking is moving away from random change and into choices that have a real possibility of success.

+𝙒𝙝𝙖𝙩 𝙩𝙤 𝙠𝙚𝙚𝙥 𝙞𝙣 𝙢𝙞𝙣𝙙:
+1. Use 𝗦𝗼𝗰𝗿𝗮𝘁𝗶𝗰 𝗾𝘂𝗲𝘀𝘁𝗶𝗼𝗻𝗶𝗻𝗴.
-1. Clarifying your thinking and explaining the origins of your ideas.
+   * Explain the origins of your ideas.
-2. Challenging assumptions.
+   * Challenge assumptions.
-3. Looking for evidence.
+   * Look for evidence.
-4. Considering alternative perspectives.
+   * Consider alternative perspectives.
-5. Examining consequences and implications.
+   * Examine implications.
-6. Questioning the original questions.
+   * Question the original questions.

-**the Five Whys**
-> it is about systematically delving further into a statement or concept so that you can separate reliable knowledge from assumption.
+2. Use 𝗧𝗵𝗲 𝗙𝗶𝘃𝗲 𝗪𝗵𝘆𝘀
-> The goal of the Five Whys is to land on a “what” or “how”.
+   * Ask "why" repeatedly to separate reliable knowledge from assumption, until you land on a "what" or "how".
-+ If your “whys” result in a statement of falsifiable fact, you have hit a first principle.
+   * If your "whys" result in a statement of falsifiable fact, you have hit a first principle.
-- If they end up with a “because I said so” or ”it just is”, you know you have landed on an assumption

-To improve something, we need to understand why it is successful or not.
-Otherwise, we are just copying thoughts or behaviors without understanding why they worked.

-The real power of first principles thinking is moving away from random change and into choices that have a real possibility of success.

 ----

-## Thought Experiment
+## 💭 Thought Experiments

-> Thought experiments tell you about the limits of what you know and the limits of what you should attempt.
+Thought experiments tell you about the limits of what you know and the limits of what you should attempt.
-> lets us do things in our heads we cannot do in real life
+> It lets us do things in our heads we cannot do in real life

-use thought experiment to reduce the role of chance in decisions.
+> Use thought experiments to reduce the role of chance in decisions.

-Steps
+Where to use:
+* Imagining physical impossibilities
+* Re-imagining history
+* Intuiting the non-intuitive
+* Exploring ethical and moral issues

+𝙃𝙤𝙬 𝙩𝙤 𝙖𝙥𝙥𝙡𝙮 𝙩𝙝𝙞𝙨:
 1. Ask a question
 2. Conduct background research
 3. Construct hypothesis
-4. Test with (thought) experiments
+4. Test with thought experiments
 5. Analyze outcomes and draw conclusions
-6. Compare to hypothesis and adjust accordingly (new question, etc.)
+6. Compare to hypothesis and adjust accordingly

-Where to use:
-* Imagining physical impossibilities
-* Re-imagining history
-* Intuiting the non-intuitive
-* explore ethical and moral issues

-But we can use thought experiments to explore unrealized outcomes—to re-run a process as many times as we like to see what could have occurred, and learn more about the limits we have to work with.

 ### Necessity and Sufficiency